 When you decide to disobey the will of God:

-You cannot hide the cause of your trouble – Jon 1:10 “Why hast thou done this” – the mariners figured out that Jonah was the problem and that disobeying the will of God was the cause – eventually others become aware of why you are having the trouble you are having and they may have to do something about it to protect themselves – they had to throw Jonah off the boat – but notice that they did all they could possibly do to save him from his next downward fall [Jon 1:13-14] – sometimes parents must do an intervention – sometimes a child is forced to leave home – sometimes employers must terminate your employment – sometimes banks must call your loan – and so forth – the idea is that your problem has now become their problem and they can’t let your problem destroy them too.
+You cannot hide the cause of your trouble – Jon 1:10.
+“Why hast thou done this”.
+The mariners figured out that Jonah was the problem and that disobeying the will of God was the cause.
+Eventually others become aware of why you are having the trouble you are having and they may have to do something about it to protect themselves.
+They had to throw Jonah off the boat.
+But notice that they did all they could possibly do to save him from his next downward fall [Jon 1:13-14].
+Sometimes parents must do an intervention.
+Sometimes a child is forced to leave home.
+And then, sometimes employers must terminate your employment.
+Or, sometimes banks must call your loan.
+And so forth.
+The idea is that your problem has now become their problem and they can’t let your problem destroy them, too.

 You eventually reach bottom – Jon 2:3, 6. “the deep”; “the bottoms”.
 Jonah went down as far down as he could possibly go [literally, in his case, to hell, Jon 1:2].
 The bottom is where many have had to go before they would stop.

 From here, you must turn back to the Lord.
 When he hit bottom, “he remembered the Lord,” [Jon 1:7].
 That’s when he finally prayed and, thank God, his prayer came into the Lord’s holy temple.
 And the Lord answered his prayer [Jon 2:2].
 If you haven’t exhausted the Lord’s mercy and longsuffering by the time you reach the bottom, you can still get back up on your feet because, “Salvation is of the Lord,” [Jon 2:9].